jgasmussen/Linux-Baseline-and-Forensic-Triage-Tool/README.md

       $ sudo umount /dev/FORENSICS

-  15. Remove the USB flash drive from the machine and review the findings.
+  15. Remove the USB flash drive from the machine and review the collection on a separate machine.